ruanklein/synapseq/README.md

 ## FAQ

-For answers to common questions about SynapSeq and brainwave entrainment, see the [FAQ](docs/FAQ.md).
+For answers to common questions about SynapSeq and brainwave entrainment, see in the [official site](https://synapseq.org).

 ## Contributing